Stock market today: Wall Street holds firm after inflation data clears the path for cuts to rates

 NEW YORK (AP) — Wall Street is holding relatively steady Wednesday after the latest update on inflation came in almost exactly as economists expected.

-The S&P 500 was edging up by 0.3% in midday trading, coming off one of its best days of the year.
-The Dow Jones Industrial Average was up by 184 points, or 0.5%, as of 11:35 a.m.
-Eastern time, and the Nasdaq composite was 0.1% higher.
+The S&P 500 was edging up by 0.1% in afternoon trading, coming off one of its best days of the year.
+The Dow Jones Industrial Average was up by 178 points, or 0.5%, as of 12:53 p.m.
+Eastern time, and the Nasdaq composite was 0.3% lower.

 Treasury yields were also easing a bit in the bond market after initially wavering when the U.S. government said consumers paid prices that were 2.9% higher last month for gasoline, food, shelter and other things than a year earlier.